fpereiro/teishi/readme.md

 Thanks to `teishi.stop`, we can get rid of the `=== false` or the `!` in the examples above.
 There is no way, however, to get rid of the conditional wrapping the call to `teishi.stop`, nor a way of omitting the `return false`.
 The above pattern is the most succint auto-activation code you can get from teishi.

 If you call `teishi.stop` with `mute` set to `true` and a validation error is found, it will not be reported to the console.
-I cannot think of why you would like to do that, but it's possible to do so.
+This is useful for when you want to check the absence of a condition, but you don't consider this absence to be an error, just a result that will control the control flow of your program.

 ## Helper functions